GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/test/infra/README.md

 This service account is granted access to the Prow instance GCS bucket that stores execution logs.
 Prow pod utils wrap logs and use the service account to store them.

+# Prow kubeconfig

+[Prow](https://github.com/GoogleCloudPlatform/oss-test-infra/blob/master/prow/prowjobs/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp/secrets-store-csi-driver-provider-gcp-config.yaml) has these credentials to schedule jobs in our cluster.

 1. Generate a JWT kubeconfig file to store in Prow cluster to allow Prow to schedule pods.

 ```sh